rekhaDevs/samagragovernance.in/src/pages/project/tech-samagra.md

     title: 'Samarth Assessment Decision Support System, Himachal Pradesh'
   - description:
       text: >-
-        Associate Program application is a monitoring focussed mobile solution that has been used by the state agriculture department of Odisha to monitor critical on-ground activities such as pest incidence tracking, fertilizer positioning, etc during the cropping seasons.
+        Associate Program application is a configurable monitoring focussed mobile solution that has been used by the state agriculture department of Odisha to monitor critical on-ground activities such as pest incidence tracking and input positioning during the cropping seasons.
         Data from this application is used by the state department to take rapid timely decisions during the cropping seasons.
 Launched by the Odisha Agriculture Minister on 4 July 2019.
     image: /img/adapt-ki.png
     title: 'Associates Program, Odisha'